 - 64 policy statements designed to guide policy advocacy and legal action.
 Each statement includes background information, a statement of issues, the policy statement, its legislative history, and a list of references.
 Available?

 - National Association of Social Workers key current legislative issues and positions.

-- New York, National Association of Social Workers, 2008.
+- New York, National Association of Social Workers and Oxford University Press.

 - Almost always a good place to begin your research.
-About 450 lengthy signed articles with bibliographies on topics felt to be of particular relevance of social work, as well as 200 brief biographies of key figures in the history of social work.
+Over 700 lengthy signed articles with bibliographies on topics felt to be of particular relevance to social work; 200 brief biographies of key figures in the history of social work; and links to related social work resources.
 Many articles include a historical overview.
 Rutgers-restricted Access

 - Encyclopedia of Social Welfare History in North America.